witchessabath/mkdocs/docs/Docker.md

 ## Traefik

 ### docker-compose.yml and traefik.yml
-I use Traefik as areverse proxy and loadbalancer.
+I use Traefik as a reverse proxy and loadbalancer.
 I also configured self-signed SSL certificates with it, using the ACME protocol.
 I did it before by using **certbot**, but ACME certificates don't need to be manually renewed.
-I did this by registering the witchessabath Domain, and getting a Cloudflare API Key for TLS encryption.
+I did this by registering the 'witchessabath' Domain, setting the right TXT records, and getting a **Cloudflare API Key** for TLS encryption.
 In my Traefik Docker Compose file I then added:
 ```
 environment: